thegworld/gtx-browser/tools/perf/contrib/README.md

 1. Benchmarks in this directory will not be scheduled for running on the perf waterfall.

-2. The Chromium benchmarking team will NOT review nor maintain any code under this directory.
+2. The GTx Browser benchmarking team will NOT review nor maintain any code under this directory.
 It is the responsibility of the OWNERS of each sub-directory to maintain their own code.